• Home

 Migrations into western Eurasia, Oceania and eastern Eurasia

-Between then and 400,000 years ago, by which time elephants had become extinct in the Levant, many of these Levantine hominins had migrated into Europe, where they later evolved into Homo neanderthalensis, a northern cousin of our own species, Homo sapiens.
-Fossils of these early Homo neanderthalensis have been found in a cave in the Atapuerca Mountains of northern Spain and dated to about 425,000 years ago.
+Between then and 400,000 years ago, by which time elephants had become extinct in the Levant, many of these Levantine hominins had migrated into Europe, where they recombined with Homo neanderthalensis

 Worldwide climates fluctuated much more rapidly than they had before, and by 404,000 years ago climate along the southern fringe of Europe had become warm and moist, and this had attracted huge elephants, much larger than modern African elephants, to move into southern Europe.
-When one of these huge beasts died naturally or was slaughtered it was a bonanza for these early Homo neanderthalensis.
+When one of these huge beasts died naturally or was slaughtered it was a bonanza for the early Homo neanderthalensis.

 The bravery of horned animals